 The company has obtained PET CT medical equipment under finance lease arrangement.
 The lease term is 7 years.
-The company has an options to purchase the equipment for a nominal amount at the end of the lease term.
+The company has an option to purchase the equipment for a nominal amount at the end of the lease term.
 The company's obligations under finance leases are secured by the lessors' title to the leased assets.
+During the FY20-21, the lease period is closed and the liability is settled.
+The said asset is now grouped under Property, Plant and Equipment.

-During the year, the building lease has been classified as Right of Use of Asset.
+The building lease has been classified as Right of Use of Asset.
 Rented Building - IND AS 116 Finance Lease - Start Date 01.01.2009, End Date 31.12.2033, 15% increase in rent for every 3 years, Rs.
 355950 rent per month from Apr 2009

-Interest rates underlying all obligations under finance leases are fixed at respective contract dates ranging from 11% to 12% per annum (as at March 31, 2019: 11% to 12% per annum)
+Interest rates underlying all obligations under finance leases are fixed at respective contract dates ranging from 9.25% to 12% per annum (as at March 31, 2020: 9.25% to 12% per annum).